junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "We need to help Lucifer recover," Cas supplies.

 "Oh, isn't that the sweet wee angel there?
 Hello, Sunshine."
 Rowena's sweet voice greets cheerfully.
-Dean can't help rolling his eyes.
+Dean can't help rolling his eyes at the phone.

 "Rowena," Dean presses, tone more serious, "we need Lucifer to save the world, and he can't do that in that shabby vessel you poisoned."